jafarinia/jafarinia.github.io/_pages/about.md

 ## Publications

 ### Published
-- "Navigating the MIL Trade-Off: Flexible Pooling for Whole-Slide Image Classification." *Accepted for NeurIPS 2025* Analyzing the implicit regularization in training in the presence of spurious correlation.
+- "Navigating the MIL Trade-Off: Flexible Pooling for Whole-Slide Image Classification." *Accepted for NeurIPS 2025*.
+  Focusing on Whole Slide Image classification with an emphasis on representation and classical methods.

-- "The Silent Helper: How Implicit Regularization Enhances Group Robustness." *Accepted for ICML 2025 Workshop* Focusing on Whole Slide Image classification with an emphasis on representation and classical methods.
+- "The Silent Helper: How Implicit Regularization Enhances Group Robustness." *Accepted for ICML 2025 Workshop*.
+  Analyzing the implicit regularization in training neural nets in the presence of spurious correlation.

 - "Snuffy: Efficient Whole Slide Image Classifier". *Accepted for ECCV 2024*.
   Achieved state-of-the-art results in WSI classification on CAMELYON16 and TCGA Lung Cancer datasets.